 The Cruise Lines International Association (CLIA), which serves as the advocate for most major cruise lines, has been working closely with the CDC to develop protocols that will be implemented onboard in an effort to minimize the chances of infection.

-Details have not yet been released, but in the meantime, Royal Caribbean Cruises Ltd. (which owns Royal Caribbean International, Celebrity Cruises, Azamara Cruises and Silversea Cruises) and Norwegian Cruise Line Holdings (which owns Norwegian Cruise Line, Oceania Cruises and Regent Seven Seas Cruises) have been working together to come up with a plan.
+Details have not yet been released, but in the meantime, Royal Caribbean Cruises Ltd. (which owns Royal Caribbean International, Celebrity Cruises, Azamara Cruises and Silversea Cruises) and Norwegian Cruise Line Holdings (which owns Norwegian Cruise Line, Oceania Cruises and Regent Seven Seas Cruises) have come up with a list of 74 recommendations for keeping passengers and crew safe.

 Sailings scheduled for August -- which have since been pushed back -- were booked at reduced capacity.
 Lines have also said they're considering changes in buffet operations and frequent temperature checks.
 Other areas of concern include whether mask wearing and social distancing will be enforced and, if so, how.